Impact Training

 If they need Sherlock Holmes to help them to find out what was the point your story wanted to make, they will have a story to tell about you.

-Improving your public speaking as much as you can will help you with this.
+Improving your public speaking as much as you can, will help you with this.

+For example, telling a humorous story is not so straightforward.
+First, you definitely have to be comfortable with humor or telling a joke.
 Then, you run the risk of your joke falling flat or the audience laughing at you instead of the joke.

 If the above would make you uncomfortable or activate your previously suppressed fear of making a speech, avoid humour.